bbchallenge/bbchallenge/src/routes/method.md

 The code to construct **phase 1**'s seed database is available at [https://github.com/bbchallenge/bbchallenge-seed](https://github.com/bbchallenge/bbchallenge-seed).

 This code was built with readibility and concision in mind: it "only" consists of 675 lines of Go^[2.
-Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C. This code is also tested.
+Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C. This code is also unit tested.

 You are more than invited to run and challenge this code, see [Contribute](/contribute).

 Running the algorithm resulted in the seed database of 88,664,064 undecided 5-state machines which you are welcomed to [download and use](#download-and-use).

-We aim at deciding every machines of this database.
+The main aim of the busy beaver challenge is to decide every machine in this database.

 <a id="construction"></a>